Not quite, but you’re getting close! You’re 25 weeks pregnant!

 Slowly, baby fat is being added all over and your baby will lose his wrinkly appearance.

 The brain, lungs, and digestive system will be fully developed within the upcoming weeks.
 Your baby is also gaining weight and getting stronger.

 The nostrils and nose are beginning to open up, allowing your baby to take practice breaths.
 There’s no air in there, so your baby is ‘breathing’ amniotic fluid.

-Your baby is developing a startle reflex.
-It is also called the Moro reflex and is present until around 3 to 4 months after birth.
+Your baby is also developing a startle reflex.
+It is also called the Moro reflex and will be present until around 3 to 4 months after birth.

 You’re feeling much stronger kicks and punches now, too.